 The Complete WFH Video Call Setup: Camera, Audio, and Lighting

-In the remote work era, how you appear on video calls matters.
+In the remote work era, how you appear on video calls matters, according to research from Stanford's Institute for Economic Policy Research.
 Your camera quality, your audio clarity, and your lighting all signal professionalism.
 The good news: getting this right doesn't require expensive equipment — it requires the right equipment.

 The Problem